Greatest challenge before judiciary is to eliminate barriers to accessing justice: CJI | Law-Order

 Justice Chandrachud said phase three of e-courts project has received a budgetary sanction of the Centre to the extent of Rs 7,000 crore and it seeks to revolutionise the working of courts by inter-linking all courts across the country, setting up infrastructure of paperless courts, digitisation of court records and setting of advance e-sewa kendras in all court complexes.

-The CJI also talked about efforts of the apex court to make all its 35,000 judgements available to citizens in regional languages.
+The CJI also talked about efforts to make all SC judgements available to citizens in regional languages.

 ''I must also share with you that the prime minister today, in the course of his Independence Day speech at the Red fort, mentioned about efforts of the Supreme Court to translate the judgements of the Supreme Court in Indian languages,'' he said.